AlwaysDoBetter1/AlwaysDoBetter1/README.md

 - 👋 Hi, I’m Pavlo
 - 👀 I’m interested in Python development
-- Solved more than 3,500 programming problems and have a pet project
+- Solved more than 3,500 programming tasks and have a pet project
 - 🌱 I’m currently improove Django
 - 💞️ I’m looking to collaborate on Python Developer
 - 📫 How to reach me pavlo.vyskrebentsev@gmail.com, Telegram: @Hilooha